Veraval: Transport

-The city has two railway stations namely Veraval Junction and Somnath. is a fairly busy railway junction station for Western Railways and is served by more than 14 pairs of regional and long-distance trains.
+The city has two railway stations namely Veraval Junction and Somnath Terminus.
+Veraval Junction is a fairly busy railway junction station for Western Railways and is served by more than 14 pairs of regional and long-distance trains.

 Daily (or multiple daily) trains connect it to major cities in Gujarat such as Ahmedabad, Bharuch, Jamnagar, Junagadh, Porbandar, Rajkot, Surat and Vadodara.

 Daily connections are also available to many other towns in Gujarat such as Keshod, Jetalsar, Gondal, Wankaner, Surendranagar, Viramgam, Nadiad, Anand, Valsad, Vapi, Dahod and Godhra.

-Daily long distance trains connect Veraval to several cities in India including Bhopal, Jabalpur, Itarsi, Ratlam, Ujjain, Indore and Mumbai.
+Daily long-distance trains connect Veraval to several cities in India including Bhopal, Jabalpur, Itarsi, Ratlam, Ujjain, Indore and Mumbai.

-Pune, Trivandrum, Kochi, Kollam, Kottayam, Thrissur, Kozhikode, Kannur, Mangalore, Karwar, Madgaon, Ratnagiri and Panvel are some of the cities connected by weekly long distance trains.
+Pune, Varanasi, Trivandrum, Kochi, Kollam, Kottayam, Thrissur, Kozhikode, Kannur, Mangalore, Karwar, Madgaon, Ratnagiri and Panvel are some of the cities connected by weekly long-distance trains.

-The nearest airports are Diu And Keshod.
-Daily Flights connect Diu to Mumbai.
+The nearest airports are Diu, Keshod And Rajkot.
+Daily Flights connect Diu and Keshod to Mumbai.

-Lalit Tribhangi Temple

-An important place of pushtimarg founded by shri vallabhacharya mahaprabhuji.

-The deity Lalit Tribhangi is a swarup of lord Krishna, bending too much and playing flute.